vinci-grape/Learning-based-Models-for-VD/README.md

 ```

 ### Register for an OpenAI account before using ChatGPT
-First you need register an OpenAI account for the OpenAI API service
+First, you need to register an OpenAI account for the OpenAI API service
 https://platform.openai.com/signup

-Then create a new secret key at
+Then, create a new secret key at
 https://platform.openai.com/account/api-keys

 Please note that you have a `$20` free balance to use.